Source description last updated: 5 July 2022

 Funding

-“Like other foundations associated with political parties in Germany, [the Rosa Luxemburg Foundation] is mainly financed through the federal government budget.”
-Contributions “rose from €30.6 million in 2010 to €67.4 million in 2018.”
-In 2018, almost 50 percent of all contributions, which is almost 33 million Euro, came from the Federal Ministry for Economic Cooperation and Development (BMZ).
-Die Rosa Luxemburg Foundation received 11.9 million from the Federal Ministry of the Interior (BMI), 12.1 million from the Federal Ministry of Education and Research (BMBF), and a total of 7.2 million from the Ministry of Foreign Affairs.
-(Rosa-Luxemburg-Stiftung: Annual Report 2018, January 2019, S. 90-95)
+“The Rosa-Luxemburg-Stiftung is a political Stiftung associated with the political party Die Linke.
+Like other Stiftungen associated with political parties in Germany, it is mainly financed through the budget of the federal government.”
+Contributions “rose from 30.6 million in 2010 to 81.6 million euros in 2020.”
+In 2020, 46.57 percent, which is more than 39 million euros, came from the Federal Ministry for Economic Cooperation and Development (BMZ).
+The Rosa Luxemburg Foundation received almost 15 million euros from the Federal Ministry of the Interior (BMI) and 13 million euros from the Federal Ministry for Education and Research (BMBF), as well as a total of 7.8 million euros from the Foreign Office (AA).
+(Rosa-Luxemburg-Stiftung: 2020 Annual Report, October 2021, p.
+90-95)

 Scope of reporting: